KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 - `DepositPerCurrency`: The deposit required per currency.
 - `BaseDeposit`: The base deposit amount to create a new pool.
 - `MaxStringLength`: The maximum length of strings for the currencies symbol and name.
-- `MaxCurrencies`: The maximum number of currencies allowed per pool.
+- `MaxCurrenciesPerPool`: The maximum number of currencies allowed per pool.

 ### Origins